 I like to make these cookies in vanilla flavor since my husband isn’t big into peppermint cookies, but if you are, change things up!
 Add 1 teaspoon of peppermint extract along with the vanilla extract for a burst of fresh minty flavor.
 These cookies are so fun and colorful and will make you look like a genius in the kitchen for pulling off such a cool design.

 - 2 cups all-purpose flour plus more for dusting

 - 12 tablespoons unsalted butter at room temperature

 - 1 teaspoon vanilla extract

-- Very carefully, starting with one of the straightened sides, roll the dough into a long shape until you reach the other trimmed dough edge.
-If the red dough starts to pull apart, gently pinch it together.
+Very carefully, starting with one of the straightened sides, roll the dough into a long shape until you reach the other trimmed dough edge.
+Use the parchment paper to lift the dough to get it started.
 Once the dough log is complete, gently pinch the seam closed along with any breaks on the outer red layer.

 If you are using gel food coloring, you will not need nearly as much.
 Start with a few drops, mix, and then add more color as needed.

 This post first appeared on Yellow Bliss Road where I am a contributor.